 Before we get into the how of handbag handling, let's look into the what.

-Which is the best travel handbag for you?
+The best travel handbag - and which is best for you?

 If you're in a bit of a rush and don't want to know all the bag-related ins and outs I'm about to share with you, here are my three favorite travel handbags, and you can rush right out to Amazon and get one.
 (Or click here if you're a daypack hardliner and would rather sip cod liver oil than carry a handbag around.)